roman-milk/roman-milk.github.io/a-lady-and-the-student.md

  "Yes, sir, you're so clever and I'm just a silly woman, sometimes," she said.
 A look of disquiet wiped the smile from her face.
 Margaret stood with a finger in her mouth, looking cute and girly.

  "I wasn't clever enough to go to university, like you, sir, so I guess that's right.
 I am a silly little thing," she mused.
 Having resolved the quandary, she gave him a big smile.
-Report_Story #2